DislikesSchool/EduPage2-server/edupage/readme.md

     //Proper error handling...
 }
 ```
-This is the most important part, the `EdupageClient` struct takes care of data management and fetching.
+This is the most important part, the `EdupageClient` struct.
+You will use this to interact with the Edupage API.

+To update credentials of an existing client use `EdupageClient#UpdateCredentials(Credentials)`

 ## Timeline
 To retrieve timeline information use function `EdupageClient#GetRecentTimeline` or `EdupageClient#GetTimeline(Time, Time)`